Venezuela's Maduro dismisses default possibility on eve of debt talks

 “Tomorrow we begin the first round of renegotiation and refinancing of Venezuela’s debt.
 It will be presided by our companion Tareck El Aissami ... and the presidential commission that I have assigned to this task,” he said.

 He said 414 investors had confirmed their attendance, describing that as “91 percent of all holders of Venezuelan foreign debt.”
-That figured seemed to contrast with the overwhelming response of investors contacted by Reuters, who said they were unlikely to attend.
+That figure seemed to contrast with the overwhelming response of investors contacted by Reuters, who said they were unlikely to attend.

 Market sources said last week they had been told that officials sanctioned by U.S. President Donald Trump’s administration would not appear at the meeting.